erikdonohoo/comforter/README.md

 You can now view the coverage app at `http://localhost:8010`.
 You will need to refresh the browser page after making changes since this app needs to be served by Laravel.

+## Getting Coverage to Work And Update Locally

+Your best bet locally is to make a repo in gitlab, make some commits, and manually call comforters endpoints with some data to see the updates in comforter, and the commit statuses in gitlab.

+* Make a repo in gitlab.com and add an initial commit (a README or something)
+* Use the comforter cli to send some data to comforter.
+  * Run the tests here for comforters front-end to generate an LCOV and Zip (`yarn test:ci`)
+  * Fill in the variable details in `package.json` `report-coverage-test` job.
+    * The project ID is found on the main page of your gitlab.com repo.
+    * The api key is the personal access token you made and put in your `.env`
+    * Set the branch and commit to the branch and commit in your `gitlab.com` repo you made.
+* Run the `report-coverage-test` job, and you should see a new entry in your `http://localhost:8010` comforter, as well as a green external job mark in gitlab.com showing the coverage ran.
+* You can run the process again by adding a new commit to your repo, making a small change here in the actual comfoter client, regenerate the coverage, and then run the `report-coverage-test` command again but with an updated commit id.